 Dr. Pleiter and the JSC team are hard at work on it, developing the data-intensive supercomputing infrastructure that will allow researchers to make advancements in neuroscience, brain-related medicine and even computing.
 Step one is pilot systems.
 Cray delivered its first one to JSC, and the team is using it to develop and test simulation and analysis techniques.
 Ultimately, scientists will need to be able to interactively visualize and control large-scale simulations.

 The project’s future applications are vast.
-Along with making inroads into neuroscience and treating brain disease, scientists expect this research could power tomorrow’s technologies — from our computers to artificial intelligence.
+Along with making inroads into neuroscience and treating brain disease, scientists expect this research could power tomorrow’s technologies — from our HPC solutions to artificial intelligence.

 Says Pleiter: “This true combining of big data problems and HPC … it will help us go in new directions and push science forward.”